Apply

 Selection criteria will emphasise interdisciplinarity and the applicant’s potential to undertake research.

-** Please submit your application documents to pirs@soton.ac.uk **
+** Please submit your application documents as part of your application to the relevant programme**

 A complete application will include:

-• pre-formatted CV (download: Soton_PIRS_CV_template_2024)
+• pre-formatted CV (download: PIRS CV template – 2025 entry)

-• narrative résumé (download: Soton_PIRS_narrative_resume_2024)
+• narrative résumé (download: PIRS narrative resume template – 2025 entry)

 • academic transcript of your undergraduate degree showing modules and marks achieved, in English